UCREL/pymusas/docs/docs/api/lexicon_collection.md

 any special syntax rules that should be applied, e.g. wildcards allow zero or more characters to appear after the word token and/or Part Of Speech (POS) tag.
 For more information on the MWE special syntax rules see the following notes.
+3. POS mapping, it can find strings that match MWE templates while taking into account mapping from one POS tagset to another in both a one to one and one to many mapping.

 **Note** that even though this a sub-class of a MutableMapping it has a time complexity of O(n) for deletion unlike the standard Python MutableMapping,